September

 The stranger who had just saved my life smiled, grabbed his rifle, patted me heartily on the shoulder and said, “Gladly.
 Gladly.”
 He looked up into the trees, his voice now breaking, “I got the ghost Jenny.
 I got the bastard.”

-A Conversation With Charles Dickens
+A Visit From Charles Dickens

 The chill moved through the air in my bedroom and settled at the foot of the bed.
 I had forgotten to close the window.
 I’d been restless before crawling in bed and now I was cold.
 I ignored it for a few minutes then rolled over and got out of bed to close the window.
 The dog was on the foot of the bed sleeping.
 The cold air didn’t bother her.
 I threw the covers back angrily and sat up to make the ten step walk to the window.